cronologic-de/ug_ndigo6g/source/functionality/zero_suppression.rst

 .. _Figure Zero Suppression:
 .. figure:: ../figures/ZeroSupp.*
     :width: 70%
+    :alt: Working principle of zero suppression of the Ndigo6G-12

     Simple zero suppression: Only data
     with values above a threshold are written to the PC.